Redstein Rock Climbing

 Getting There

-Park in the small dirt pullout on the west side of the road about a mile before town.
-Go upstream along the road about 100 feet and find a gully and climber's trail that mostly goes straight up it.
+Park in the small dirt pullout on the west (cliff side) side of the road at the green "Redstone 1 Mile" sign just after the campground turn.
+Find the gully at the downstream side of the lot.
 Expect 15-20 minutes of steep hiking to get to the first band.
 All bands branch off to the right as you ascend.

 Classic Climbing Routes at Redstein